 She has made numerous recordings, including albums dedicated to Scarlatti and Pergolesi (released by Sony); works by Rossini including Stabat Mater, Petite messe solennelle, Giovanna D’Arco, two editions of Tancredi, Bianca e Falliero, Adelaide di Borgogna, Sigismondo, and Il viaggio a Reims; Bellini (two editions of Norma); Mayr and Meyerbeer (respectively Ginevra di Scozia and Margherita d’Anjou); as well as Verdi’s Requiem (a celebrated recording with Claudio Abbado and the Berliner Philharmoniker) and the monumental Les Troyens by Berlioz, conducted by Valery Gergiev.

-More recently, Daniela Barcellona has sung in Rossini’s Stabat Mater with the Israel Philharmonic Orchestra led by Gianandrea Noseda and has embodied Arsace in Semiramide at the Bayerische Staatsoper.
-In the near future, she will make her debut in La Gioconda at the Deutsche Oper in Berlin and will play in La favorite at the Gran Teatre del Liceu in Barcelona; in the Petite messe solennelle at the Rossini Opera Festival for the 150th anniversary of Rossini’s death; in Verdi’s Requiem with Konzerthausorchester in Berlin and with the Chicago Symphony Orchestra conducted by Riccardo Muti.
+More recently, Daniela Barcellona has embodied Arsace in Semiramide at the Bayerische Staatsoper, Leonor in La favorite at the Gran Teatre del Liceu in Barcelona, and made her debut in La Gioconda at the Deutsche Oper Berlin.
+She has also sung in Rossini’s Stabat Mater with the the Bucharest Radio Chamber Orchestra led by Toufic Maatouk at the Baalbeck Festival.
+In the near future, she will play in the Petite messe solennelle at the Rossini Opera Festival for the 150th anniversary of Rossini’s death; in Verdi’s Requiem with Konzerthausorchester in Berlin and with the Chicago Symphony Orchestra conducted by Riccardo Muti.

 In April 2018 Daniela Barcellona and Joyce DiDonato wonthe “Laurence Olivier Award” for their performance in Semiramide at the Royal Opera House (“Outstanding Achievement in Opera”).

-A complete studio recording of Rossini’s last and one of his greatest Italian operas, Semiramide, starring Albina Shagimuratova and Daniela Barcellona, conducted by Sir Mark Elder, will be released by Opera Rara on July 6th2018.
+A complete studio recording of Rossini’s last and one of his greatest Italian operas, Semiramide, starring Albina Shagimuratova and Daniela Barcellona, conducted by Sir Mark Elder, will be released by Opera Rara on September 7th2018.